NigelLu/big-data-fall-2024/hw1/README.md

 - Outputs are also saved as text files named `topten.txt` and `extraCredit.txt`

+- The shell command I used to run this is stored in `run.sh`

 - For anything that's unclear, please email me at <xl3139@nyu.edu>